tensorpack/tensorpack/docs/tutorial/extend/trainer.md

 You will need to do two things for a new Trainer:

 1. Define the graph.
 There are 2 ways you can do this:
-    1. Create any tensors and ops you like, before creating the trainer.
+    1. Create any tensors and ops you need, before creating the trainer.
     2. Create them inside `Trainer.__init__`.

 2. Define what is the iteration.
 There are 2 ways to define the iteration:
 	1. Set `Trainer.train_op` to a TensorFlow operation.
 This op will be run by default.
 	2. Subclass `Trainer` and override the `run_step()` method.
 This way you can do something more than running an op.

+       Note that trainer has `self.sess` and `self.hooked_sess`: only the hooked session will trigger the `before_run`/`after_run` callbacks.
+       If you need more than one `Session.run` in one steps, special care needs to be taken to choose which session to use, because many states (global steps, StagingArea, summaries) are maintained through `before_run`/`after_run`.

 There are several different [GAN trainers](../../examples/GAN/GAN.py) for reference.